somyakantdash/Dria-Node-Run-Full-Guide/README.md

      - If it includes "x64" or refers to Intel or AMD, it is likely x86 (amd64).
      - If it mentions ARM, then it's an ARM processor.

-2. Download the ZIP file using a web browser or in PowerShell:
+2. Download the ZIP file using a web browser or in WSL:

    ```sh
    # for x64, use amd64